ioccc-src/mkiocccentry/test_ioccc/static_analysis.md

 In this case we can use `L` suffix to make it long double.
 But is this correct?
 It might or might not be.
 Either way, whether it's correct or not, we can use the C99 macros `islessequal` and `isgreaterequal` for the comparison.

-It should be noted that these functions can have a performance penalty and another solution that we've already used for the warning `-Wfloat-equal` and that is casting each side to an `intmax_t` but whether that should be done here is TBD.

 ### Example